Content-Operations/Content-Operations.github.io/index.md

 When you write headlines, ask yourself if they satisfy the three rules above.
 Is it a good pitch to a reader for clicking and reading more?
 Is the headline as concise as possible?
 Is it active?
 If it's not, rewrite it.

 If you have time, plug in a few of your key story terms (like [confidential computing](https://news.google.com/search?q=confidential%20computing&hl=en-US&gl=US&ceid=US%3Aen)) to Google News to see how others in the industry headlined their work.
-You can also workshop with [headline analyzers](https://www.monsterinsights.com/headline-analyzer/), but for "deep tech" subjects it's often difficult to meet their parameters without sounding like an hysterical sales pitch, so a decent, accurate headline often scores low.
+You can also workshop with [headline analyzers](https://www.monsterinsights.com/headline-analyzer/), but for "deep tech" subjects it's often difficult to meet their parameters without sounding like a hysterical sales pitch, so a decent, accurate headline often scores low.

 Never submit a story without at least trying to write a headline or two: It's the mark of a writer who isn't clear what their story is about.
 It's fine to file with a few different options knowing the editor will play around with them.
 The editor's job is to make you look good, but don't force them to define your story for you -- and possibly rewrite or reorganize it in the process.

 Capitalization: Whether you follow the [Associated Press, The Chicago Manual of Style](https://capitalizemytitle.com/#APStyle), [Microsoft](https://learn.microsoft.com/en-us/style-guide/scannable-content/headings) or a house guide for headline styles, once you've settled on your hed, make it consistent.
 Nothing makes a publication look more slapdash than a home page, social or RSS feed with one headline in ALL CAPS followed by one styled in [homage to bell hooks](https://mashable.com/article/disable-auto-caps-lowercase-texting-online-communication) lowercase.
-The rougher your copy, the higher the likelihood mistakes are published.
+The rougher your copy, the higher the likelihood that mistakes are published.

 Dek: Don't forget it
 --------------------